-The Newell Toll Bridge’s inception is linked to the development of the Homer Laughlin China Company (HLC).
-The HLC was established by Homer and Shakespeare Laughlin as the Ohio Valley Pottery Works in East Liverpool.
-1 In 1897, the Laughlins sold control of the company to W. E. Wells, Louis I. Aaron and his sons, Marcus and Charles.
+The Newell Toll Bridge’s inception was linked to the development of the Homer Laughlin China Company.
+Homer Laughlin China was established by Homer and Shakespeare Laughlin as the Ohio Valley Pottery Works in East Liverpool in 1871.
+1 In 1897, the Laughlins sold control of the company to W. E. Wells, Louis I. Aaron, and his sons, Marcus and Charles.

-Ohio Valley Pottery applied to the War Department for a permit to build over the Ohio River, a navigable waterway, in 1903 and was granted the permit shortly after.
+In 1903, Ohio Valley Pottery applied to the War Department for a permit to build a bridge over the Ohio River between East Liverpool and Newell which was soon granted.
 1 2 The permit was modified in 1904 when the alignment of the bridge was shifted 75 feet north due to difficulty in acquiring a clear title on the Ohio approach.

-Marcus Aaron and W. E. Wells were the first to cross the new bridge, followed by a thousand residents.
-2 The first interurban, the Newell Streetcar Line, crossed on July 14, connecting East Liverpool and Newell.
+Marcus Aaron and W. E. Wells were the first to cross the new bridge followed by a thousand residents of both East Liverpool and Newell.
+2 The first interurban operated over the span on July 14.

-The river crossing’s wood deck was replaced in 1923 with a new wood deck and replaced in 1954 with a steel grid deck at a cost of $213,090.
+The Newell Toll Bridge’s wood deck was replaced in 1923 with a new wood deck, which was replaced in 1954 with a steel grid deck at the cost of $213,090.
 2